ouromoros/PowerGPT/README.md

 ## PowerGPT

-A command line helper for providing commands to run given instruction in natural language.
+A command line helper for running commands with aid from GPT model.

-The script is packaged as a PowerShell module.
+The script is implemented purely in PowerSell and packaged as a PowerShell module.

 ```
 Install-Module PowerGPT